ShneurNovack/ChabadCast/README.md

 ChabadCast
 ========

-Client for pushing Chabad Displays to Chromecast displays
+Client to push Chabad display board to Chromecast displays based on DashCast